kalaspuff/tomodachi/README.rst

 There are other examples available with code of how to use services with self-invoking methods called on a specified interval or at specific times / days, as well as additional examples for inter-communication pub/sub between different services on both AMQP or AWS SNS+SQS as shown above.
-See more at the `examples <https://github.com/kalaspuff/tomodachi/blob/master/examples/>`_ folder.
+See more at the `examples folder <https://github.com/kalaspuff/tomodachi/blob/master/examples/>`_.

 Run the service 😎